randy888chan/Archon/README.md

 ## Creating New Agents

-Archon supports the creation of custom agents that can access different documentation sources.
+Archon supports the creation of custom agents and coders that can access different documentation sources.
 If you want to create a new specialized agent (beyond the existing Pydantic AI and Supabase agents), we've provided a detailed guide and templates to help you.

 Check out the [NEW_AGENT_GUIDE.md](docs/NEW_AGENT_GUIDE.md) in the `docs` directory for step-by-step instructions on: